goldenguy00/ror2skillsplusplus/README.md

 By default all characters will be enabled for Skills++.
 The enable command is there to re-enable a survivor if the conflict no longer exists.

+## Feedback and bug reports

+The best way to give feedback or raise bugs is through [my modding discord](https://discord.gg/HbqdgMG).
+I welcome everyone who uses Skills++ to drop by and share your thoughts.

+## FAQ

+**Will Skills++ support modded characters?**

+Yes.
+There is support for third party code to integrate with the Skills++ system.
+Guides are available [here](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/blob/feature/public-api/Documentation/supporting-modded-characters.md) alongside the mod's source code.

+**Skills++ makes the game a cakewalk.
+Do you recommend any other mods to balance the game?**

+I'd highly recommend harb's [Diluvian Difficulty](https://thunderstore.io/package/Harb/DiluvianDifficulty/) mod.
+It adds a new harder difficulty to the game that should level the playing fields a bit more.

+## Special thanks

+A very special thanks to the following people.
+They have been amazing people providing feedback and bug reports for the mod

+- K'Not Devourer of Worlds
+- Maxi
+- TEA

 ## Upgrade descriptions